mai 26 - 3. juni 2023

 We work with locally knowledgeable ski guides and plan the trips based on the latest available local reports and forecasts.
 If we are in a place without snow, we sail to where the snow is!
 With the sailboat we are flexible with regards to finding the best snow, meaning that we may sometimes go somewhere that is not mentioned in the program or a place that we might not have tested in advance ourselves.
 This adds to the excitement!

 Equipment for ski touring and backcountry skiing is required for this trip, that means avalanche/ski backpack with beacon, probe and shovel, and touring skis (or splitboard) with skins and ski crampons.
 We have a few sets of avalanche equipment that can be hired through us if you let us know beforehand, and ski equipment can be rented through our partners.
-Crampons, climbing axes and harnesses / ropes are not required on our trips.
+On our Ski & Sail adventures in Svalbard we do often travel across snowcoverd glaciers on the trips on land.
+This means that the guides will ask you also to bring personal glacier equipment (harness, slings, prutzics, carabiners) in addition to the touring equipment, this could also be rented through us..
 We do not expect you to buy lots of new equipment to join any of our trips, so, use what you have, borrow what you need from a friend, try to purchase used equipment, and if you have to invest in new equipment - buy quality items that will last.
-We will send you a detailed recommended packing list in good time before departure.
+We will send you a detailed recommended packing list well in advance before departure.

 Food and cooking